Taejo of Goguryeo: Expansion and centralization

 During the first year of his reign, he centralized the kingdom by turning the five clans into five provinces ruled by a governor from that clan, who were under the direct control of the king.
 He thereby firmly established royal control of the military, economy, and politics.

 He conquered the states of Eastern Okjeo in 56, Galsa in 68, Jona in 72, and Juna in 74.
 He absorbed regional forces into the central bureaucracy, and traveled throughout his territories to strengthen royal control.

-He fought on various occasions with China's Han Dynasty and disrupted trade between Lelang and Han.
+He fought on various occasions with China's Han dynasty and disrupted trade between Lelang and Han.
 In 55, he ordered the construction of a fortress in the Liaodong Commandery.
 He attacked Chinese border regions in 105, 111, and 118.
 In 122, Taejo allied with the Mahan confederacy of central Korea and the neighboring Yemaek tribe to attack Liaodong, greatly expanding the realm of Goguryeo.
 He launched another major attack in 146.

 Death

 In the 94th year of his reign, Taejo's younger brother Suseong took the throne to become King Chadae.
-Although not found in the more orthodox Samguk Sagi, the Samguk Yusa says that Chadae soon killed both of Taejo's sons, and that the subsequent king Sindae, younger half-brother to Taejo and Chadae, killed both of his brothers in 165.
+Although not found in the more orthodox Samguk sagi, the Samguk yusa says that Chadae soon killed both of Taejo's sons, and that the subsequent king Sindae, younger half-brother to Taejo and Chadae, killed both of his brothers in 165.

-According to Samguk Sagi and Samguk Yusa, Taejo died at the age of 118, after ruling for 93 years.
-This claim, if taken at face value, would make him the longest living and reigning king in Korean history, and also among the longest lived in world history.
+According to Samguk sagi and Samguk yusa, Taejo died aged 118, after ruling for 93 years.
+This claim, if taken at face value, would make him the longest living and reigning king in Korean history and also among the longest lived in world history.